Understanding The Definition Of A Squatter

 Potential Consequences Of Unlawful Occupation For Both Parties

-One of the potential consequences of illegal occupation for both parties is the possibility of legal action.
+One potential consequence of illegal occupation for both parties is the possibility of legal action.
 For homeowners, this could imply a lengthy and costly eviction process to remove squatters from their property.

-Real estate investors, on the other hand, may lose money if they are unable to obtain possession of a property due to squatters’ rights.
+On the other hand, real estate investors may lose money if they cannot obtain possession of a property due to squatters’ rights.
 Furthermore, there is a risk of property damage or a loss of rental income during the resolution process.

 Defending Against Eviction As A Lawful Occupant Or Tenant

 Missouri has legislation in place to protect lawful occupants and tenants from eviction by squatters.
-As a homeowner or real estate investor, you must understand these laws in order to defend against eviction.
+As a homeowner or real estate investor, you must understand these laws to defend against eviction.

-If you receive an eviction notice from a squatter, you have the right to challenge it in court.
-The first step is to demonstrate that you are a lawful occupant or tenant who has a valid lease or rental agreement.
+If you receive an eviction notice from a squatter, you can challenge it in court.
+The first step is demonstrating that you are a lawful occupant or tenant with a valid lease or rental agreement.

 You can also show that you have been paying rent and fulfilling your responsibilities as a tenant.
-Furthermore, if the squatter has not been paying rent or has violated the terms of the lease, this can help your case against eviction.
+Furthermore, if the squatter has not been paying rent or has violated the lease terms, this can help your case against eviction.

 To successfully defend against eviction, you must seek legal advice and gather all necessary documents to support your claim as a lawful occupant or tenant.